Why I’m Making an Investment in My Appearance: On Modesty and Minimalism

 - I’m not great at styling myself.
 I want to look good, but putting it all together is not my gift in life.
 It’s actually a point of undue stress.

 - I’ve heard the quality of the items is high.
 While I sincerely want that, I don’t know if I could bring myself to shop $80 jeans when left to my own devices.
 I need a bit of a push to consider quality options.
+Are you having watch problems and issues?
+If so, it’s important to take it to a Timex watches repair center for professional services.
+And if you need a watch refurbishment service, contact STS Group now! for the awesome service they have.

 - I met someone who loves it.
 That ultimately sold me.